-The key tool are six films.
-The Little Things project involved going and making recordings of personal carers, working with older people.
-So, the participating PCAs, who they were nominated as best practice through by older people living in aged care homes, or by senior staff, were interviewed as were the senior staff and trainers in our TO’s to find out what they saw as the most important things that people needed to know and to learn.
-Both best practice PCA’s wore little audio recording devices and made recordings with older people who volunteered to be part of it over a course of three days.
+The key tools are six films.
+The Little Things project involved going and making recordings of personal carers working with older people.
+So, the participating PCAs, who were nominated as displaying best practice by older people living in aged care homes or by senior staff, were interviewed as were the senior staff and trainers in our TO’s to find out what they saw as the most important things that people needed to know and to learn.
+Best practice PCAs wore little audio recording devices and made recordings with older people who volunteered to be part of it over a course of three days.

 We used those recordings, after coding and analysing them, to form the backbone of six films.
-So, everything relies on authentic language use and the practise that we observed in the aged care homes, as well as what occurred in the recordings.
-So, they’re not scripted as such as using chunks of authentic language.
-It includes a lot of what we call in this ‘little words’ that are really quite important and often overlooked and rarely something that you teach a person, but they are those discourse markers.
-So, they’re the words like the ‘so’ or the ‘okay,’ the ‘aha.’
+Everything relies on authentic language use and the practise that we observed in the aged care homes, as well as what occurred in the recordings.
+They’re not scripted as such as using chunks of authentic language.
+It includes a lot of what we call ‘little words’ that are really quite important and often overlooked and rarely something that you teach a person, but they are those discourse markers.
+So, they’re the words like the ‘so’ or the ‘okay’ and the ‘aha.’

 A lot of those little sounds are interspersed through our language and they perform really important functions in the way we communicate.
 So, the films highlight those as well as highlighting other language strategies people use, such as how they might connect with an older person as they go along.

 How they might do things like use their voice.
 They might refer to a shared history.
 They might say, ‘We did that yesterday.
 Let’s do that together,’ and it’ll incorporate that sort of small talk in the chat.
 There might be a bit of fun.
-We found a lot of the PCAs that we met talked about how some of them like to sing, join a song with an older person that they like singing.
+We found a lot of the PCAs that we met talked about how some of them like to sing, and join in singing a song with an older person.